 - 1.)
 Is still working at the Company during the seven day notice period specified in 2(a), above, - 2.)
-Provides the Company with notice in their Rehire Questionnaire, detailed in 4(a) above, that they will accept recall into another classification, and c) Notice to Local S6:
+Provides the Company with notice in their Rehire Questionnaire, detailed in 4(a) above, that they will accept recall into another classification, and - 3.)

-3.)
 Meets all the seniority and eligibility requirements for the recall specified in this Article.